andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

-# Choose a editor to write the essay
+# Choose an editor to write the essay

 The most frequently used editor in normal life would be the Word from Microsoft Office.
-While it's not the best choice for acadimic writing.
-For my point of view, the only one option for researchers is LaTex which offered the high quality formatting system and makes your papers more professional.
+While it's not the best choice for academic writing.
+For my point of view, the only option for researchers is LaTex which offered the high-quality formatting system and makes your papers more professional.
 You may write your CV, cover letter and even apologies letter to make them proper and formal.
 The advantage of LaTex is:
-1. Easy to manage Bibliography using bib file.
+1. Easy to manage Bibliography using the bib file.
 The bib file can reuse in the next paper
-1. Once get on the board, you will forget about the fear from adjusting the linewith and font style.
+1. Once get on the board, you will forget about the fear of adjusting the linewidth and font style.
 1. Abundant of templates and easy to use with one mouse click.

-There are plenty of LaTex editors and what I use is OverLeaf which is a web broswer based online editor.
+There are plenty of LaTex editors and what I use is OverLeaf which is a web browser-based online editor.
 Since all data are uploaded and saved on the cloud.
 As long as you can find a computer with Wifi, you can start to work.
-Almost all necessary packages are installed already and you will never worried about the computer crash as it will automaticlaly save the documents from time to time.
+Almost all necessary packages are installed already and you will never be worried about the computer crash as it will automatically save the documents from time to time.

 # Python - A free language

 ## Introduction of Python
-Python has became the top programming language recently.
-Not like traditional C or C++, python is a very high level language where almost all usually used functions are provided by either companies like google or individual contributers.
-So we have to bear in mind that packages may get wrong especially for some rarely used packages.
+Python has become the top programming language recently.
+Not like traditional C or C++, Python is a very high-level language where almost all usually used functions are provided by either company like google or individual contributors.
+So we have to bear in mind that packages may get wrong, especially for some rarely used packages.
 It's always good to check carefully to make sure the results are correct.

-Python is very popular in industry, because it's free.
-Actually Matlab is better in terms of efficiency and well-designed packages.
+Python is very popular in the industry because it's free.
+Matlab is better in terms of efficiency and well-designed packages.
 But the expense is just too high for some start-up companies.
-Learning python also improve the competitiveness in the job market.
+Learning python also improve competitiveness in the job market.

 ## Choose python version 3.X
 Python mainly has three versions.
 The old version is 2.7 and the two new version are 3.6 and 3.7.
-I would recommend to use at least python 3.6.
+I would recommend using at least python 3.6.
 If you would like to risk some unstable issue (very rare to happen), the 3.7 version may be a better choice.
 My current version is 3.7 as I believe normally most packages will try to compatible with the newest version python.
-The 2.X version is significant different from 3.X version and it's very out of date as many latest version of packages like pandas and numpy don't officially support the python 2.X.
-Also the codes from python 2.X may not run successfully on 3.X for the code grammar changes (such as: 'print').
+The 2.X version is significantly different from 3.X version and it's very out of date as many latest version of packages like pandas and Numpy doesn't officially support the python 2.X.
+Also, the codes from python 2.X may not run successfully on 3.X for the code grammar changes (such as: 'print').

 ## The choice of Python IDE

 IDE provides comprehensive facilities to computer programmers for software development, and a proper IDE can make your coding much easier and faster.
 The most popular IDEs are PyCharm and Jupyter notebook.
-Jupeter notebook comes from iPython, creating the documents that contain live code, equations, visualizations and narrative text.
-It's a perfect solution for presenting project and making the report.
+Jupyter notebook comes from iPython, creating the documents that contain live code, equations, visualizations and narrative text.
+It's a perfect solution for presenting the project and making the report.

 When it comes to real programming project which more than a hundred functions and .py files, the jupyter notebook becomes not that friendly.
 PyCharm is a gem in Python Community.
 I used Visual Studio for C++ programming before, and PyCharm even excels in many perspectives.
-The professional version of PyCharm is free for all students and it offers the historical tracking records, code duplicates check, time consuming check et al..
-It also support jupyter notebook so that you can create and edit jupyter file inside.
+The professional version of PyCharm is free for all students and it offers the historical tracking records, code duplicates check, time-consuming check et al...
+It also supports jupyter notebook so that you can create and edit jupyter file inside.
 The virtual environment is also easy to switch.

-All in all, why not to use PyCharm and make the life easier?
-The jupyterLab maybe a alternative, but currently if not for some specific reason, PyCharm is still the best choice.
+All in all, why not to use PyCharm and make life easier?
+The JupyterLab may be an alternative, but currently if not for some specific reason, PyCharm is still the best choice.

-So my commendations are: using jupyter notebook for making report or tuturial and using PyCharm for real programming.
+So my commendations are: using jupyter notebook for making report or tutorial and using PyCharm for real programming.

 # Machine learning with Python

-## Introduction of Machine learning algorithm
+## Introduction of the Machine learning algorithm
-Mahicne learning represents a huge groups of algorithms and methodology.
-We can give three categories in terms of Learning Style which are supervised learning, unsupervied learning and reinforcement learning.
-The key difference between supervised and unsupervied are if we label the samples.
+Machine learning represents huge groups of algorithms and methodology.
+We can give three categories in terms of Learning Style which are supervised learning, unsupervised learning and reinforcement learning.
+The key difference between supervised and unsupervised is if we label the samples.
 If samples are labelled with a target value and fed into a machine learning model.
-It must be the supervised learning model.
-The Reinforcement learning reverse the idea of traditional machine learning.
+It must be a supervised learning model.
+Reinforcement learning reverses the idea of traditional machine learning.
 Without minimizing the loss function, it carefully designs a reward function and the model aims to maximize the reward function to get the best performance.

 The most commonly used algorithms are: